 - Bagrada Bug

-Harvesting and Yielding in Cabbage Farming:- In cabbage farming, harvesting should be done depending on the maturity of the head and demand in market.
+Harvesting and Yielding in Cabbage Farming:- In cabbage farming, harvesting should be done depending on the maturity of the head and demand in the market.
 Usually, harvesting should be carried out when heads are firm.
 If prices are high in the market harvesting is done earlier when heads are ax small and loose.
-Cabbage heads should be cut using a sharp knife with little stalk arid some leaves.
-Proper grading should be done before heads are sent to local market.
+Cabbage heads should be cut using a sharp knife with a little stalk arid some leaves.
+Proper grading should be done before heads are sent to the local market.
 The yield of cabbage varies from 15 to 25 tons/ha.
-The yield of cabbage depends upon the variety, growing season and farm management practices, Hybrid cabbage yields up to 50 tons/ha.
+The yield of cabbage depends upon the variety, growing season, and farm management practices, Hybrid cabbage yields up to 50 tons/ha.
 The yield of early varieties ranges between 12 to 15 tones/ha.
-The yield of late season varieties is about 20 to 25 tones/ha.
+The yield of late-season varieties is about 20 to 25 tones/ha.

 Marketing in Cabbage Farming:- The harvested cabbage can be transported to local markets.